This post includes affiliate links. At no additional cost to you, I may make a small commission if you make a purchase.

 On cold, windy days I will wear all of these layers.
 I provide a couple of options for the base and mid layer because I find that on warmer days two long sleeve layers are not necessary so instead I’ll opt for a short sleeve shirt with a long sleeve layer over it.

-- Base Layer: Smartwool Seamless Bra with Merino Wool Long Sleeve or Icebreaker Techlite Tee
+- Base Layer: Smartwool Seamless Bra with Merino Wool Long Sleeve and/or Icebreaker Techlite Tee

 Accessories + Boots